-The 2013 World Junior Championship kicked off in dramatic fashion when Team Russia beat Team Slovakia with nine seconds remaining in overtime.
-This year’s tournament may be the most anticipated hockey tournament to date.
-With NHL hockey in a lockout, the eyes’ of the hockey world are all on the 2013 WJC.
+The 2014 World Junior Championship will kick off in dramatic fashion on December 26th in Malmo, Sweden.
+With NHL hockey on a small holiday break, the eyes’ of the hockey world are all on the 2014 WJC.

-With nothing but boring predictions as to when NHL games will return, many of us must reminisce about our favorite hockey moments of the past.
-Fitting in with the holidays, what a better time to reflect, and remember the all-time leading scorers in one of the most heralded tournaments in the game of hockey.
+Fitting in with the holidays, what a better time to reflect, and remember the all-time leading scorers in one of the most heralded tournaments the game of hockey has ever seen.

-The WJC has entertained us with great players over the years but with so much international parity, and games being more closely contested than ever, we may never see another player flirt with some of the offensive outbursts of years’ past.
+The WJC has entertained us with great players over the years but with so much international parity, and games more closely contested than ever, we may never see another player flirt with some of the offensive outbursts of years’ past.
+This especially holds true to one man who holds himself near and dear to the host country’s heart.

 World Junior Championship All-Time Leading Scorers